keerthivasan-devflow/react-basics/react-explore/notes/3-JSX-Elements.md

 1. What is a component?
 2. What are the two types of components?
-   - a.
-Functional Component – A regular JavaScript function.
+   - Functional Component – A regular JavaScript function.
-   - b.
-Class Component – A component defined using ES6 class syntax.
+   - Class Component – A component defined using ES6 class syntax.
 3. What is Component Composition? - Nested Components

 **Note:** Always start the component name with a capital letter; otherwise, an error will be thrown.